ultralytics/ultralytics/docs/yolov5/neural_magic.md

 ### Install DeepSparse

 Run the following to install DeepSparse.
-We recommend you use a virtual enviornment with Python.
+We recommend you use a virtual environment with Python.

 ```bash
 pip install deepsparse[server,yolo,onnxruntime]